 Joseph Haydn: String Quartet in D Major, H. III:42

-Lei Liang: New Work — New York premiere, Co-commissioned by Caramoor
+Lei Liang: Madrigal Mongolia, for string quartet (2024) — New York premiere, Co-commissioned by Caramoor

 Johannes Brahms: String Quartet No. 3 in B-flat Major, Op.
 67